Haskell-Things/ImplicitCAD/README.md

 ImplicitCAD is very much a work in progress.

-What works (July 31, 2015 -- regressions are possible if not probable):
+What works (August 9th, 2019 -- regressions are possible if not probable):

  - CSG, bevelled CSG, shells.
- - 2D output (svg).
+ - 2D output (svg, png, dxf).
- - 3D output (stl).
+ - 3D output (stl, png, obj).
  - gcode generation for 2D to hacklab laser cutter.
 Not configurable.

 What still needs to be done: